B'nai Jeshurun (Manhattan): Affiliation

 B'nai Jeshurun took a leading role in founding the Board of Directors of American Israelites in 1859.
 By 1874, there were divisions within the congregation over remaining strictly Orthodox or adopting ideas from the Reform movement, and by 1875, it was in litigation, with the Reform movement ultimately winning in court.
 The Board of Delegates affiliated with the Reform movement's Union of American Hebrew Congregations in 1878, but in 1884 it left.
 Two years later, it also supported the founding of the Jewish Theological Seminary of America (JTS) in 1886, a school formed to support Orthodoxy in combating the Reform movement.

-In 1870, it worked with the other Conservative (non-Reform) synagogues of the city to develop a uniform siddur.
-In 1889, the congregation published its own edition of the prayer book.
+In 1870, it worked with the other traditional (non-Reform) synagogues of the city to develop a uniform siddur.
+In 1889, the congregation published its edition of the prayer book.
+These activities took place prior to the founding of the Conservative movement, and both versions of the siddur followed Orthodox practice.

-When Solomon Schechter used the Jewish Theological Seminary to create a conservative set of reforms to traditional Judaism, B'nai Jeshurun joined his United Synagogue of America, now the United Synagogue of Conservative Judaism.
-In the late 1980s the congregation left the Conservative movement and became independent.
+When Solomon Schechter took over the Jewish Theological Seminary, he used it as a base to create a "conservative" set of reforms to traditional Judaism.
+B'nai Jeshurun joined his United Synagogue of America, now the United Synagogue of Conservative Judaism.
+In the late 1980s, the congregation left the Conservative movement and became independent.

 Contemporary

 A spiritual and demographic renaissance began in 1985, with the arrival of Rabbi Marshall Meyer.
 At the same time, the congregation introduced musical Shabbat services that drew from both Sephardic and Chassidic musical traditions.

-A "Stonewall Shabbat Seder" was first held at B’nai Jeshurun in 1995.
+A "Stonewall Shabbat Seder" was first held at B'nai Jeshurun in 1995.
 In 2018, B'nai Jeshurun announced its decision to officiate interfaith marriages if the couple promised to raise their children as Jews, exclusively.